Sea Fishing in Cornwall

 Fishing Par, Polkeris & Carlyon Bay

 Fishing in St Austell Bay is perfect for the fair-weather angler.
-The bay is sheltered and the easy going, especially from marks like Polkerris, Par harbour (if you join St Austell Angling Club to gain access).
+The bay is sheltered and easygoing, especially from marks like Polkerris, Par harbour (if you join St Austell Angling Club to gain access).
 Carlyon bay has good fishing for flatfish and bass, especially where the stream meets the sea.
-Flat fish and bass lurk around this area waiting for the morsels which float downstream for an easy meal.
+Flatfish and bass lurk around this area waiting for the morsels which float downstream for an easy meal.
 Fish are a lot lazier than most imagine.

 Fishing from Charlestown harbour can be good in the summer months but is inconsistent.
 In 2016 we caught an obscene number of gurnard there, all of them Tub Gurnard.
 There are also bass and wrasse around the rocks there and the harbour is rammed with shoals of weaver fish.
 Yes – shoals of them!
 Make sure to bring your disgorgers!

-Past St Austell Bay you reach Mevagissey, and I have written a separate guide to fishing there since it is so exceptional and is the primary focus on this website.
+Past St Austell Bay you reach Mevagissey, and I have written an article on fishing in Mevagissey there since it is so exceptional and is the primary focus on this website.

-Fishing in Porscatho and Portloe is very good, but these spots are less well known for their fishing.
+Fishing in Portscatho and Portloe is very good, but these spots are less well-known for their fishing.
 Nevertheless, these places have good water access, it’s easy to get a line in and are on a cracking section of the coast.

 Fishing from Gorran Haven Harbour Wall